thisisauzername/Text-to-Array/README.md

     pip install clipboard

-If that doesn't work, and it gives you an error that says:
+If that doesn't work, and it gives you an error that says something similar to:

     pip: command not found